sagemath/sagewiki_to_gh-2022-10-10/dev1/roommates.md

  * Nick Alexander is happy to room with anyone.
  * Martin Albrecht paired with Nick before, so why not again.
  * Bober is happy to room with anyone.
+ * Ralf is happy to room with anyone.